bright/new-www/content/jobs/devops-engineer.md

 ## **preferred skills and qualifications  ✅**

-* experience with cloud providers like AWS, Azure, or Google Cloud
+* experience with cloud providers like AWS
 * very good knowledge of Python
 * proficiency with tools like AWS CloudFormation, or Ansible to automate infrastructure deployment and management
 * Hands-on experience with Continuous Integration and Continuous Deployment (CI/CD) tools like Jenkins, GitLab CI, CircleCI, or Bamboo